pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 * **JupyterHub** - A multi-user version of Jupyter running on a remote server.

 We will be using *JupyterLab* to create, edit, and execute *python* in *Jupyter Notebooks* in the lab sessions.
-We will be running JupyterLab on the [Center for Research Computing's](https://jupyter.crc.pitt.edu) instance of JupyterHub.
-What this means is that you do not need to install any software on your own computer, everything will be running up "in the cloud" and you will only need a web browser to access it.
+We will be running JupyterLab on the [Center for Research Computing’s](https://jupyter.crc.pitt.edu) instance of JupyterHub.
+What this means is that you do not need to install any software on your own computer, everything will be running up “in the cloud” and you will only need a web browser to access it.
 NOTE: You do need to insall and run the GLobal Protect VPN to access it from anywhere.
 Instructions for installing the [Global Protect](https://services.pitt.edu/TDClient/33/Portal/KB/ArticleDet?ID=293) can be found here.

 ## Overview

-This week's lab session has 5 parts.
+This week’s lab session has 5 parts.

 1. Getting JupyterHub
    * Logging into the CRC JupyterHub (Prefered -> Do this)